XHSHT-FM

 XHSHT-FM is a radio station on 102.5 FM in Saltillo, Coahuila, Mexico.
-The station carries the La Mejor grupera format from MVS Radio.
+The station is operated by Grupo M Radio and carries a Regional Mexican format known as Coahuila Hoy Radio.

 History

 XESHT-AM on 1430 kHz received its concession on April 29, 1993.
 The 500-watt daytimer was owned by Radio Servicio Social, S.A., a subsidiary of Radiorama, and it later moved to 930 kHz.

 XESHT received approval to migrate to FM in 2011.
 For most of the decade, it was operated by Multimedios Radio, first as La Más Buena and later as La Lupe, a Spanish adult hits format.
-Multimedios ceased operating XHSHT and XHSAC-FM 99.3 on August 1, 2020; operation of both stations went to RCG Media until the end of 2021, branding as "La Comadre".
-The Radiorama "Fiesta Mexicana" Regional Mexican format briefly was used before moving to XHSAC-FM 99.3 in preparation for an imminent launched of the La Mejor franchise from MVS Radio un January 31, 2022.
+Multimedios ceased operating XHSHT and XHSAC-FM 99.3 on August 1, 2020; operation of both stations went to RCG Media until December 2021, branding as "La Comadre".
+The Radiorama "Fiesta Mexicana" Regional Mexican format briefly was used before moving to XHSAC-FM 99.3, in preparation for an imminent launch of the La Mejor franchise from MVS Radio, which debuted on January 31, 2022.

+XHSHT ceased carrying La Mejor on September 30, 2025.
+On October 4, Grupo M Radio began operating the station as Coahuila Hoy Radio with a format of Regional Mexican music and news.